If a tenancy has lasted less than 6 months, the landlord does not have to give a ground as to why the tenancy is ending.

 3. The landlord requires the property for personal or family use*

 If the landlord or a family member intend to live in the property, the tenancy can be ended.
-In this case, a statutory declaration providing specific details must be included in the notice of termination or given with the notice of termination stating this.
-(This does not apply to Approved Housing Bodies)
+In this case, a statutory declaration providing 'specific details' must be included in the notice of termination or given with the notice of termination stating this.
+(This does not apply to Approved Housing Bodies).
+These specific details are:

 4. The landlord wants to sell the property